multiversx/mx-docs/docs/validators/staking-v4.md

 Starting with this epoch:

+- Maximum number of nodes in the network will be changed from 3200 to 2880 (3200 - 320), consisting of:
+    - a global number of 1600 active/eligible validators, split in 400 nodes/shard
+    - a global number of 1320 waiting validators to be distributed in the active list, split in 320 nodes/shard
+- At the end of the epoch, based on the shuffled out nodes and other nodes leaving the network (e.g.: `unstake/jail`), the `available slots` for nodes to be distributed to waiting list will be computed in order to assure that the waiting list is filled and the nodes configuration is maintained.
-- All shuffled out nodes from eligible will be sent to auction
+- All **shuffled out** nodes from eligible list will be sent to auction list in order to take part in the auction selection.
+The more topUp an owner has, the higher the chances of having his auction nodes selected will be.
-- All **qualified** nodes from auction will be distributed to waiting list, based on the available slots
-- All **unqualified** nodes from auction will remain in auction
+- Based on the _soft auction selection_, all **qualified** nodes from **auction** will be distributed to waiting list (based on the `available slots`).
+The other **unqualified** nodes will remain in auction and wait to be selected in the next epoch, if possible.
-- Distribution from `waiting` -> `eligible` list will remain unchanged
+- Distribution from `waiting` to `eligible` list will remain unchanged

 - no rewards lost !!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!! because of day with 320

 ![alt text](/validators/stakingV4/stakingV4-phase3.png)